Cover Letter Mastery

 I’m writing to apply for the RN Residency position at [Hospital Name].
 I graduate this May with a BSN from [University] — and I’ve spent the last 18 months preparing to work on your med-surg unit.

-During my clinical rotation at [Clinical Site], I managed a patient load of 5-6 patients per shift under the supervision of a preceptor.
+During my clinical rotation at [Clinical Site], I managed 5-6 patients per shift.
 I placed 30+ IVs, administered medications across 15 patient charts daily, and documented everything in Epic.
-One win I’m proud of: I caught a medication error in a heparin drip order that would have delivered a 2x overdose.
+One moment I’m proud of: I caught a medication error in a heparin drip order that would have delivered a 2x overdose.
 I escalated it immediately.
 The charge nurse told me I saved a patient’s life that day.

 I chose [Hospital Name] because of your commitment to shared governance and nurse-led quality improvement.
 I want to be part of a unit where my voice matters — and where patients get the best evidence-based care.